Manjeetmalik1011/.NetMaui_Paint_Solution/README.md

-# .NET MAUI Community Toolkit Popup Solution
+# .NET MAUI Community Toolkit Drawing View Pain Application Sample

 The .NET MAU Community Toolkit is a collection of common elements for mobile development with .Net MAUI that people tend to replicate across multiple apps.
 It simplifies and demonstrates common developer tasks when building apps with Xamarin.Forms.